 In the above-mentioned James Altucher ep, Pressfield defines a mid-life crisis as the awakening of the desire for you to figure out who you are, why you are here, and begin your hero’s journey (if you haven’t already).
 Okay, yup, this pretty much applies to me.
-Mid-life crisis or hero’s journey, I think I’m ready to answer the call.
+Mid-life crisis or the hero’s journey, I think I’m ready to answer the call.

-Now that I’ve shared what I believe is the start of my own hero’s journey, I’ve gotta know do you believe that everyone has a hero’s journey inside of them?
+Now that I’ve shared what I believe is the start of my own hero’s journey, I’ve gotta know do you think that everyone has a hero’s journey inside of them?
 If so, do you know what your journey looks like?

-PS – Here are some resources, if you are interested in learning more about the hero’s journey concept.
+PS – Here are some resources if you are interested in learning more about the hero’s journey concept.